macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 24: June 26, 2018

+**Today's Progress**: #R2D24 Major reconstruction in a Filemaker solution.
+Daily JS practice with kata "Jenny's secret message"?", "Is integer safe to use?" & "Convert a Number to a String!" #Codewars. #100DaysOfCode

+**Thoughts:** Rank 14,164 @ Codewars

 ## Day 23: June 25, 2018

 **Today's Progress**: #R2D23 Filemaker developing again today.
 Never miss my daily JS practice with kata "Do you speak "English"?", "!a == a ?!" & "What's the real floor?" #Codewars. #100DaysOfCode